-P5010 Hospitality Leadership and Organizational Behavior
+P6010 Hospitality Leadership and Effectiveness

-The course will examine the contemporary principles, techniques and research findings in hospitality leadership and organizational behavior that are driving high performance and continuous improvement in hospitality.
-Specific attention will be given to the analysis of the different elements that make a good leader such as personality traits, behaviors, and skills in a global context.
+The course will examine the contemporary principles, techniques and research findings in hospitality leadership to assure sustainable organizational effectiveness.
+Specific attention will be given to the analysis of the different elements that make an effective leader such as personality traits, behaviors, and skills in a global context.
 The primary goal of this course is to prepare students for advanced leadership roles in modern hospitality organization.
-Students will be encouraged to reflect upon their own communication skills and leadership potential.
+Students will be encouraged to reflect upon their own social and emotional skills and leadership potential.

-P5011 Hospitality Finance and Performance Management
+P6011 Hospitality Finance and Performance Management